amit-s19/amit-s19/README.md

 ![coverBanner](https://user-images.githubusercontent.com/46066481/96243977-1a58d200-0fc3-11eb-9340-aa18eb714230.png)

 ### 👋 Hi there, I'm Amit Sharma.
-A MERN developer :electron:  and a fitness enthusiast 🏃‍♂️
+A Fullstack developer :electron:  and a fitness enthusiast 🏃‍♂️
-I'm pursuing my bachelors degree in computer science 🎓 from Amity University 🏛️ and I might say that I'm a budding fullstack developer with my speciality being React Js :electron:
+I've completed my bachelors degree in computer science 🎓 from Amity University 🏛️ and I currently work at Thales as a SE :electron:
 I have recently started developing cross platform mobile application :iphone: in React Native :atom: apart from that I love working out :running: and reading/watching novels/movies about wizarding world :zap: